reillypascal/personalsite-ssg/pages/uses.md

 ---
 title: /uses
 description: Software, stationery, and other tools I use — for the curious, and for those looking for recommendations.
+pre_toc: '<p>This page is a list of software, stationery, and other tools I use — for the curious, and for those looking for recommendations.</p> <p>A “/uses” or “/using” <a href="https://slashpages.net/">slash page</a> is <a href="https://indieweb.org/using">a popular way among IndieWeb people of sharing this information</a>.</p>'
+layout: toclayout.liquid
 fedi_url:
 date: git Last Modified
 octothorpes: